-Your small business can earn revenue in a variety of ways at a variety of times.
-Although this flexibility of earning money is great for your small business, it also leads to unique reporting situations.
-Therefore, you want to understand the following rules related to revenue recognition to ensure your accounting procedures are appropriate.
+Your small business may earn revenue in a variety of ways at a variety of times.
+Although this different avenues of earning are great for your small business, it also leads to unique revenue reporting requirements.
+It’s a good idea to have a firm grasp of the following rules related to revenue recognition to ensure your accounting procedures are appropriate.

-An accrual for revenue only occurs when a service has been provided or a good has been sold but revenue has not been collected.
-In this case, the revenue is both earned and recognisable.
-The journal entry recognises revenue as the credit portion of the entry.
-Plus, an accounts receivable accompanies all accrued revenue entries.
+An accrual for revenue occurs when you provide a service or a good, but you haven’t collected the revenue yet.
+In this case, the revenue is both earned and recognizable.
+A journal entry is made that recognizes revenue as the credit portion of the entry, and an accounts receivable accompanies all accrued revenue entries.
 This is because all accrued revenue is yet to be paid, so your small business has a legal claim to receive payment.

-In some situations, payment is collected in advance of providing a good or service.
-For instance, you may agree to supply a company with six months of booking services for $6,000.
-If the company pays all six months upfront, you have not yet earned revenue because the work has not yet been performed.
-Under accrual accounting, a liability account is established because you now have an obligation to perform work.
-Only when the work is performed can the balance in the liability account be adjusted into a revenue account.
-Be mindful the liability account is typically titled as unearned revenue.
-Therefore, all $6,000 is initially recorded on the balance sheet as unearned revenue.
-After completing one month of services, your unearned revenue account, which is a liability, is reduced to $5,000, and your service revenue account should report $1,000.
+Under accrual accounting, you establish a liability account because you now have an obligation to perform the agreed upon work.
+Only when your company performs the work do you move the balance in the liability account into a revenue account.
+Keep in mind that the liability account is typically titled as unearned revenue.
+Therefore, you initially record all $6,000 on the balance sheet as unearned revenue.
+After completing one month of services, your unearned revenue account, which is a liability, reduces to $5,000, and your service revenue account now reports $1,000.

 When you’re a small business owner, you want to make sure that you properly record transactions, no matter which revenue recognition concept you choose.
 4.3 million customers use QuickBooks.
 Join them today to help your business thrive for free.